lsiden/roman-num-chord-chart/README.md

 - **Load** any `.chord` file back — pick one from a dropdown of files found in the folder you specified, or paste a full file path to load from anywhere else on disk.
+- **Download** the current chart, or any listed file, straight to your own device's browser downloads — this works over the network even when the app is deployed remotely, since it's a normal browser download rather than a server-disk operation.

 The folder is wherever this app is actually running: your own computer if you run it locally, or the host's storage if you've deployed it (see